AdeeshKolluru/AdeeshKolluru.github.io/_pages/about.md

   - /about.html
 ---

 I am a Senior Undergraduate in Chemical Engineering at IIT Delhi.
-My research experiences have been broadly related to computational aspects of Chemical Engineering, having completed projects related to Deep Learning, Numerical Modeling, MD Simulation and CFD.
+My research experiences have been broadly related to computational aspects of Chemical Engineering, having completed projects in Deep Learning, Numerical Modeling, MD Simulation and CFD applications.

 I have worked on numerous projects with [Prof. Anurag Rathore](http://www.biotechcmz.com/biosketch) at IIT Delhi in the field of modeling bioprocesses using CFD and Deep Learning.
 I have also been fortunate to do research internships with [Prof. Faye McNeill](http://mcneill-lab.org/v-faye-mcneill/), Columbia University and [Prof. Duane Loh](http://blog.nus.edu.sg/duaneloh/), National University of Singapore developing Deep Learning models for Air Quality and Protein Motif identification applications respectively.